lizziepratt/lizziepratt.github.io/_pages/activities.md

 * February-May: Visiting the Institute for Advanced Study
 * Feb 7: Talk on D-modules at the IAS Amplitudes seminar
 * April 20: Talk on D-modules at the IAS What Is seminar
+* April 27: Talk on Schubert Calculus in the Princeton Graduate Student Seminar (GSS)

 ### Fall 2022
 *  August-December: Teaching Math 91 (Linear Algebra) at UC Berkeley